After you have enrolled as a student at the University of Antwerp, you will receive a number of important documents.

 - The libraries and the study areas.

 Can't access your student account or forgotten your password?
 Then contact the registrar's office through their helpdesk.
-Your password will then be reset and the new student account details will be sent to your postal address (never by email) or you can pick it up from the registrar's office (you'll need to show your ID or student card).
+Your password will then be reset.

-Contact the ICT helpdesk if you have any other problems logging in to Blackboard, Webmail and so on.
+Contact the ICT helpdesk if you have any other problems logging in to the student portal, Webmail and so on.

 Depending on how busy it is during the enrolment period, this could take up to five working days.
 If you have not received a student card three weeks after your payment was confirmed in the SisA selfservice module, contact the registrar's office as soon as possible!